 How do you Measure Sales Coaching to ensure it’s effective?

-While measuring the effectiveness of coaching is measured chiefly at the performance level, such as perceived changes in individual behaviour, there are several official metrics you can track and analyse to determine the impact of your coaching efforts:
+While measuring the effectiveness of coaching is measured chiefly at the performance level, such as perceived changes in individual behavior, there are several official metrics you can track and analyze to determine the impact of your coaching efforts:

-- Activity metrics: help coaches understand where staff are spending most of their time and input, such as the number of calls, emails, demos, appointments, leads or prospects in the pipeline.
+- Activity metrics: help coaches understand where staff spends most of their time and input, such as the number of calls, emails, demos, appointments, leads, or prospects in the pipeline.